 New Arts & Culture Center in Auburn's Downtown!

-The new Arts and Culture Center, adjacent to the Auburn Avenue Theater will become a hub of activity for the downtown area and serve Auburn and the South Sound with unique access to quality arts opportunities.
+The new Arts & Culture Center, adjacent to the Auburn Avenue Theater will become a hub of activity for the downtown area and serve Auburn and the South Sound with unique access to quality arts opportunities.

 |Current photos of lobby area:|

-Press Releases, News Articles and Additional InformationThe building, located at 100 Auburn Avenue, was built in 1937 as a Post Office constructed under the national work relief program sponsored by the Public Works Administration.
-The land for the post office was donated by Levi Ballard, an early Auburn citizen and the town's first postmaster in 1886.
-In 1964, the building was purchased by the King County Department of Public Health and remodeled for use as a health clinic.
-Vacant since 2009, the City has purchased this building from King County with the intent to have this building again be a community asset and become a vibrant Arts and Culture Center.
+The building, located at 20 Auburn Avenue NE, was built in 1937 as a Post Office constructed under the national work relief program sponsored by the Public Works Administration.
+The land for the post office was offered by Levi Ballard, an early Auburn citizen and the town's first postmaster in 1886.
+In 1964, the building was purchased by the King County Department of Public Health, remodeled and used as a health clinic.
+The building is listed on the National Register of Historic Places.
+Vacant since 2009, the City purchased the building from King County in 2016 with the intent to have this building again be a community asset and transform it into a vibrant Arts & Culture Center.
 Additional information on the building and history of the building (PDF).

 December 3, 2015: City, Museum Benefit from County Grants

 Jan 21, 2016: City to Vote on Purchase of Public Health Building